 TV is a bit more complex, since the mix-and-match nature of the services and myriad local and licensing fees makes it hard to promise a specific price.

 Is the Price of AT&T Fiber Worth It?

 AT&T Fiber internet is worth the price for long-term customers since it’s actually cheaper than cable plans in the same speed tier.
 Cable companies will almost always have a lower rate for the first year, which increases in the second.
 AT&T does not currently play this game, which makes the price look “expensive” up front.
 However, the final price is typically lower than cable.

 AT&T owns and operates a number of TV services, ranging from DirecTV satellite service to streaming services like HBO Now.

-- A two-year contract is required for the promotional price you see advertised.
+- A two-year contract is required for free device deals advertised.

-- Even with the contract, your price will almost double (86%!) after the first year of service… which thanks to the contract, you’re stuck with.
+- Even with the contract, your price will go up around $10 after the first 3 months or so.

-Now, at the surface, AT&T TV pricing looks reasonable for what you get.
+Now, at the surface, DIRECTV STREAM pricing looks reasonable for what you get.
 The channel lineup is sort of a hybrid between traditional cable bundles and YouTube TV; it comes with a slim DVR-type device that goes on top of your TV, and delivers streamed content in a traditional channel-surfing package.

 I’ll update this post if it happens, but for now it’s still not clear if DirecTV will be sold off or not, and in either case, who will take on the Sunday Ticket rights and under what conditions.

-For now, the main benefit of AT&T TV is that they have extensive sports programming, including regional sports networks like Fox.
+For now, the main benefit of DIRECTV STREAM is that they have extensive sports programming, including regional sports networks like Fox.
 They’re the only streaming platform with those rights currently, so it makes sense as an alternative to going with a cable TV company — but not so much as an alternative to Hulu or Netflix, in my opinion.